 The Axion Dark Matter Experiment (ADMX) at University of Washington is looking for axions which are proposed as a dark matter solution.
 ADMX experimentalists include: Andrew Sonnenschein (Fermilab), Aaron Chou (Fermilab), Leslie Rosenburg (UW), and Gray Rybka (UW).

 When an axion decays spontaneously in a strong magnetic field, it results in two photons of a specific frequency.
 ADMX scans various ranges of frequencies at the appropriate sensitivity looking for those photons.
 The theory is that axions can convert to photons and vice versa in strong electromagnetic fields.

 Other experiments searching for axions include Dark Matter Radio, MadMax, CAST, IAXO (future), and ALPS II.
 It is unfortunate that they have hitched their fortunes to dark matter when I think the superior objective should be to discover the spacetime particle and then to come to understand NPQG in academia.

 Here is a nicely done video that discusses axions by lecturer Hendrik Vogel who received his PhD in 2016 from the Max Planck Institute for Physics and Ludwig-Maximilian University in Munich, Germany.
 As of 2019 he is a postdoctoral scholar in SLAC’s theory group.

 In this video Hendrik says it is estimated that there would be 10**19 axions per gallon of space.
 He also mentions that axions can be converted into photons and likewise photons can be converted into axions.
 This is a perfect fit with NPQG, where spacetime particles are viewed as low energy photons.

 I learned something new today.
 There is a theorized particle called an axion.
 There are experiments in progress to detect the axion.
 The axion matches up well to the NPQG particle of spacetime.
-How cool is that?
+How awesome is that?